chbeu/chbeu.github.io/content/post/20240107_2023yearinreview/index.md

 ## My personal highlights
 - Starting as a full professor at PLUS, advocating interdisciplinary research as part of the EXDIGIT initiative.
 - I had the honor of giving the [opening keynote address at ISMIR](/talks/kn05_ismir2023/).
 ISMIR was an amazing experience.
-- Traveling a lot: From this year's home countries (Austria and The Netherlands), I traveled for work to Denmark, France, Germany, Italy, Singapore, and Switzerland.
+- Traveling a lot: From this year's home countries (Austria and The Netherlands), I traveled for work to Denmark, France, Germany, Italy, Singapore, Switzerland, UK.
 - Reviving the collaboration with [Andrés Ferraro](https://scholar.google.com/citations?user=WQglBowAAAAJ) on bias mitigation in music recommender systems.
 We are going strong 💪